Canonical and the Ubuntu Foundation

 Finally, in addition to Canonical and the full Ubuntu community, the Ubuntu project is supported by the Ubuntu Foundation, which was announced by Shuttleworth with an initial funding commitment of $10 million.
 The foundation, like Canonical, is based on the Isle of Man.
 The organization is advised by the Ubuntu Community Council.

 Unlike Canonical, the Foundation does not play an active role in the day-to-day life of Ubuntu.
-At the moment, the Foundation is little more than a pile of money that exists to endow and ensure Ubuntu's future.
-Because Canonical is a young company, some companies and individuals found it difficult early on to trust that Canonical would be able to provide support for Ubuntu for the time frames (e.g., three to five years) that it claims it can.
+At the moment, the Foundation is little more than a pile of money that exists to endow and ensure Ubuntu’s future.
+Because Canonical is a young company, many companies and individuals find it difficult to trust that Canonical will be able to provide support for Ubuntu in the time frames (e.g., three to five years) that it claims it will be able to.
 The Ubuntu Foundation exists to allay those fears.
-Time and consistency has also contributed greatly to the confidence of companies and individuals in Ubuntu, and the foundation will remain to ensure that consistency in the future.

 The one activity that the Foundation can and does engage in is receiving donations on behalf of the Ubuntu project.
 These donations, and only these donations, are then put into action on behalf of Ubuntu in accordance with the wishes of the development team and the Technical Board.
 For the most part, these contributions are spent on “bounties” given to community members who have achieved important feature goals for the Ubuntu project.